astraly-labs/Pragma/docs/versioned_docs/version-V3/linea/data-feeds/Suported Assets.md

 ## Asset Pairs

-The following asset pairs are officially supported by Pragma on the Consensys ZkEVM.
+The following asset pairs are officially supported by Pragma on Linea.
 More are added every week, so just reach out on [Twitter](https://twitter.com/PragmaOracle) or [Discord](https://discord.com/invite/N7sM7VzfJB) if you have a specific one you need.

 ### Spot